satzlich/swift-rohan/RohanHelp/markdown/getting-started.md

 ### 1.4 Navigation

 For navigation, the app linearise the components of math expressions, allowing you to use the left/right arrow keys to move through the document.
+This can be laborious in certain cases, such as when navigating through large matrices or complex expressions.
 Don't forget to use mouse clicks as well.

 ## 2. Other Features